Fowlar History, Family Crest & Coats of Arms

 Early Origins of the Fowlar family

-The surname Fowlar was first found in Wiltshire where one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
+The surname Fowlar was first found in Lincolnshire where Richard Fugelere was listed in the Assize Rolls of 1218.
+A few years later, Roger le Fugler was found in Norfolk in 1227.
+In Wiltshire, one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
 A few years later William le Foggheler and Henry le Fogheler were both listed in Somerset during the reign of King Edward III.

 By the time of the Yorkshire Poll Tax in 1379, Ricardus Foghler and Rogerus Foghler were both listed in Yorkshire.
 Fawler is a hamlet and civil parish in the valley of the River Evenlode in Oxfordshire.
 It dates back to 1205 when it was first listed as Fauflor and probably meant "variegated floor" as in "tessellated pavement" from the Old English words fag + flor.